henryjsmith12/Image_Analysis/README.md

 source venv/bin/activate
 ```

 Install the proper Python libraries.
-A full list of the project's dependencies and their versions can be found in `requirements.txt`.
+A full list of the project's dependencies and library versions can be found in [`requirements.txt`](https://github.com/henryjsmith12/Image_Analysis/blob/master/requirements.txt).

 ```
 pip install requirements.txt
 ```

-The program is now ready to run.
+The program is now ready to use.

 ## Getting Started